Amazon's store of the future is delayed. Now what?

 The delay, reportedly caused by glitches at the store, represents a rare and embarrassing misstep for a high-profile project from Amazon, which this year has been riding high on its soaring stock price and blockbuster $13.7 billion deal to buy Whole Foods.
 The situation also raises questions over when, or if, Amazon Go's technology will be ready for public use, throwing cold water on many consumers' hopes that they can someday purchase stuff at stores without having to stop at checkout.

-The delay may also offer a moment of relief for retailer workers, who have seen stores close at a record pace this year and may fear Amazon Go's technology will make many of their jobs obsolete.
+The delay may also offer a moment of relief for retailer workers, who've seen stores close at a record pace this year and who may fear Amazon Go's technology will make many of their jobs obsolete.
 For its part, Amazon has said its test store employs just as many workers as a regular convenience store, but it's able to reassign people to different tasks.

-When asked about the expected delay, an Amazon spokeswoman said, "We don't have any updates to share."
+When asked about the delay, an Amazon spokeswoman said, "We don't have any updates to share."

-The store tracks customer purchases using a series of technologies, including deep-learning algorithms and computer-vision enabled cameras, that Amazon dubbed "Just Walk Out" technology and has been working on for four years.
+The store tracks customer purchases using tech including deep-learning algorithms and computer-vision-enabled cameras, that Amazon dubbed "Just Walk Out" technology and that it's been working on for four years.
 The video ended with the catchphrase "No lines, no checkout.
 (No, seriously.)"

 The store has been open to Amazon employees for months, with company workers shopping there daily.
 More recently, the former Amazon Go employee said, some non-Amazon folks have been able to visit, too.